 - When you buy a bath bomb for someone else, throw an extra one in the cart for yourself.

 - Indulge in that favorite holiday drink.

-Enjoy your favorite things this season.
+Enjoy your favorite things on your Self Care Sundays.
 It’s the holidays, after all. 😉

 I know from past experience that doing all kinds of lovely things for other people is a really good thing, even if they don’t acknowledge it.

 I also know, practically speaking, that it’s tempting to feel bitter when it’s not reciprocated.
 I can curb my bitterness if I treat myself to Self Care Sundays.
 It’s a great way to rest and refresh for the week ahead.

 This post was originally published November 20, 2017.
-It has been updated for content, clarity, and quarantine.
+It has been updated for content and clarity.